AntoinePiron/Projet_ELM/README.md

  - *__Main.elm__* &rarr; the main program who defines the page with the model, view and update functions.

 ## Particular package
-We used lot of elm native package :
+We used elm natives packages :
  - browser
  - core
  - html
  - parser
- - svg
+ - svg <br/>
-But we also installed the package [carwow/elm-slider](https://opensourcelibs.com/lib/elm-slider)
+But we also installed the package [carwow/elm-slider](https://opensourcelibs.com/lib/elm-slider) in order to generate the slider for the line thickness.